Schwarz Information Criterion Aided MAB for Resource Allocation in Dynamic LoRa System: Introduction

-One representative decentralized technique used in distributed resource allocation is the multi-armed bandit (MAB) algorithms~\cite{b8,b9,b10,b11,b12,b13}.
+One representative decentralized technique used in distributed resource allocation is the Multi-Armed Bandit (MAB) algorithms~\cite{b8,b9,b10,b11,b12,b13}.
 MAB is a reinforcement learning method that balances exploration and exploitation to learn the optimal choice, and it has been well applied to transmission parameter optimization.
 In particular, Upper Confidence Bound (UCB)1-tuned algorithm, which considers the variance of rewards for each option, has been widely used due to its enhanced exploration efficiency.
+Such decentralized online learning mechanisms can be regarded as a lightweight form of AI-driven networking, where EDs autonomously learn and adapt their transmission policies based on local observations.
 However, most MAB based distributed transmission parameter selection methods, including UCB1-tuned, rely heavily on historical observations.
 This dependence results in delayed adaptation when the communication environment changes abruptly, as these algorithms lack mechanisms to automatically discard past learning history~\cite{b14}.
 Consequently, performance degradation in dynamic environments becomes unavoidable.